 Real estate does not evolve as quickly as other businesses, particularly in terms of technology.
-Most business owners find it challenging to convince them that they require this new application.
+Most business owners find it challenging to convince them that they require this new application or should make a real estate website.
 The adoption process may be sped up by monitoring what the real estate business needs.

 Furthermore, both consumers and companies are unsure about many recent breakthroughs and their value, durability, and stickiness.
 Even those who are open to early adoption approach new technologies and procedures carefully.